alexsfa/myretirementapp_ansible_deployment/README.md

 ```

 ## Run the Playbooks
-After you added the files needed for the playrun, you can run each scenario with the following commands.
+After you 've added the required files for the playruns, you can run each scenario with the following commands.

 ### Scenario A
 ```bash